dinther/wavedisplay/README.md

 `samplesPerPixel` Read this value to find out how many entries from the data represent one pixel.
 This value changes when you zoom in or when the window size changes.
 You can use this value to perform your own calculations

 `startIndex` WaveDisplay renders an array of numbers as a waveform.
 It uses startIndex and endIndex to define the data segment currently rendered.
-The value must be between 0 and the length of the data array provided via `.options.data`
+The value must be between 0 and the length of the data array provided via `.options.data`.
+Note: Changing the startIndex causes the zoom value to change.

 `endIndex` WaveDisplay renders an array of numbers as a waveform.
 It uses startIndex and endIndex to define the data segment currently rendered.
-The value must be between 0 and the length of the data array provided via `.options.data`
+The value must be between 0 and the length of the data array provided via `.options.data`.
+Note: Changing the endIndex causes the zoom value to change.

 ### Methods